Fear aggression training for dogs is critical.

 In a way, he’s telling me that he’d like to slow the relationship down!

 Overall, it’s a great result!

-If we want to help him get over his aggression and fear, we must start visualising him as a confident boy.
+If we want to help him overcome his aggression and fear, we must start visualizing him as a confident boy.
 Then that’s what he’ll start to feel.

-No. Snapping is his way of saying back off.
+No. Snapping is Buck’s way of saying back off.
 It’s how dogs communicate, so I would listen and learn from that.